emitclever/HaZoneDB-Tap/README.md

 Installation

-Create/Copy the zoneminder_db folder into your Home Assistant custom_components/ directory.CopyCopy
+Create/Copy the HaZoneDB-Tap folder into your Home Assistant custom_components/ directory.CopyCopy Configuration
-Configuration

 (Optional) Add the following to your configuration.yaml:
-zoneminder_db:
+HaZoneDB-Tap:
   host: 192.168.1.50
   port: 3306
   database: zm